 The traditional solution is time-limited games.
 A specified time limit is set, and when it expires games must finish their current mene, and play only one or two more menes.
 If that mene ends in a tie, then they play still one more mene.

 There are two problems with time-limited games.
 The first is that they aren’t very effective in producing games of a predictable length.
 The second is that playing against the clock introduces a new but distasteful tactic — stalling for time when your team is ahead.

 Philippe Boets, of Petanque America, prefers a different solution.
 He calls it compact format games with a set number of rounds.
 Set Number Of Rounds.
 SNOR.

 The idea is simple.
-All games are played to a fixed number of menes (six, for example) or to 13 points, whichever comes first.
+All games are played to a set number of menes (six, for example) or to 13 points, whichever comes first.
 The team in the lead at the end of the last mene is the winner.
 If the teams are tied at the end of the last mene, they play one more mene, a tie-breaker.

 The third kind of short-form game is a game played to fewer than 13 points.
 You can decide before the game to play to 11 or 9 or 7 points.
-If you don’t have the time to play to 13, it can be good to ask your opponent “I have to leave by 4:30.
+If you don’t have the time to play to 13, you can ask your opponent “I have to leave by 4:30.
 Would you like to play a shorter game, say to 9?”

-Reduced-point games aren’t a good way to keep games in a tournament to a limited, predictable length.
+Reduced-point games are NOT, however, a good way to keep games in a tournament to a limited, predictable length.
 If one team is MUCH better than the other, it can reach 9 points and win in two menes.
 On the other hand, if the teams are equally matched and have to work hard for every point, it may take 17 menes for one team to beat the other 9-8.
 One game would take 10 minutes; the other would take 90 minutes.